sauravchamoli17/Intro-to-Solidity-and-Ethereum/CONTRIBUTING.md

 - Join the discussion in the project's GitHub Discussions.
 - Contact the project maintainers via email.

-## Code of Conduct

-Please note that this project follows a Code of Conduct.
-We expect all contributors to adhere to the guidelines outlined in the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file.

-By contributing to this project, you agree to abide by the Code of Conduct.

 ## License

 By contributing your code, you agree to license your contribution under the terms of the [MIT License](LICENSE).